beaconsproject/hydrology_explorer/docs/datasets.md

 ## Optional display elements

 Up to three additional spatial layers can be uploaded for display purposes only in the Mapview tab.
-The name of each layer will be used to identify the layer in the map legend, so a short name is recommended.
+The name of each layer will be used to identify the layer in the map legend, so a short name (≤25 characters) is recommended.